A simple computation technique for mutual fund investors.

 - Sum up all the gains and losses from your short-term withdrawals.

-- Short-term capital gains tax @ 15 % is payable on the net short-term gains
+- Short-term capital gains tax @ 15 % is payable on the net short-term gains - Calculate taxes on long-term withdrawals.

 - This only applies to withdrawals made on or after April 1, 2018.